menu

 People

-The neighborhood is a great option for families, as revealed by NeighborhoodScout's research on this neighborhood.
-The combination of top public schools, low crime rates, and owner-occupied single family homes, make this neighborhood among the top 8.9% of family-friendly neighborhoods in the state of Pennsylvania.
-Many other families also live here, making it easy to socialize and develop a sense of community.
-In addition, families here highly value education, as is reflected by the strength of the local schools.
+If you're looking for a great spot to raise a family, then look no further than the neighborhood.
+NeighborhoodScout's analysis found that the combination of good quality public schools, above-average safety from crime, and a high rate of home ownership in predominantly single-family homes, help make this neighborhood among the top 10.6% of family-friendly neighborhoods across the state of Pennsylvania.
+In addition, there are a high proportion of other families with school-aged children living here, making it easy for parents and their children to socialize and develop a sense of community support.
+In addition, families here highly value education, as is reflected by the strength of the local schools, in part due to the educational attainment of the parents here, who vote in support of the public schools.

 Diversity

-Did you know that the neighborhood has more Slovak and Welsh ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Slovak and Belgian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 2.0% of this neighborhood's residents have Slovak ancestry and 2.9% have Welsh ancestry.
+In fact, 1.8% of this neighborhood's residents have Slovak ancestry and 0.8% have Belgian ancestry.

 The Neighbors

-In the neighborhood, 38.7% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 21.5% of the residents employed.
-Other residents here are employed in manufacturing and laborer occupations (21.0%), and 18.8% in clerical, assistant, and tech support occupations.
+In the neighborhood, 36.1% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 25.8% of the residents employed.
+Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants (19.3%), and 18.8% in clerical, assistant, and tech support occupations.

 Languages